fraudlabspro/smsverification-magento2/README.md

 # FraudLabs Pro SMS Verification (Extension for Magento2)
 FraudLabs Pro SMS Verification is an extension that help merchants to authenticate the client’s identity by sending them a SMS for verification.
-It is designed to trigger during checkout to validate the client’s mobile phone number.

 ## Easy to setup